SpenceKonde/megaTinyCore/megaavr/libraries/Logic/README.md

 logic::in::ac;               // Connect input to the output of the internal analog comparator AC0. logic::in::uart;             // Connect input to UART TX.
 Input 0 connects to UART0 TX, input 1 to UART1 TX.
 Not available on input 2.
 XCK is not available (though it can be accessed via the event system) logic::in::spi;              // Connect input to SPI.
 Input 0 and 1 connect to MOSI, and input 2 connects to SCK.
 MISO not available. logic::in::tca0;             // Connect input to TCA0.
-Input 0 connects to WO0, input 1 to WO1 and input2 to WO2 logic::in::tca;              // Synonym for tca0 logic::in::tcb;              // Connect to TCB output (this is HIGH when the output pin would be (though output need not be enabled) in single shot and PWM modes.
-TCB used has same number as input number (only TCB0-2 can be used).
+Input 0 connects to WO0, input 1 to WO1 and input2 to WO2.
+WO3-5 are not available. logic::in::tca;              // (deprecated) Synonym for tca0; deprecated as parts with multiple TCA instances are available, and these all have their own input options. logic::in::tcb;              // Connect to TCB output (this is HIGH when the output pin would be (though output need not be enabled) in single shot and PWM modes).
+Input 0 is TCB0, Input 1 TCB1, Input 2 TCB2.
 ```

 Notes for tinyAVR 2-series:
-* SPI input is supported in master mode only.
 * If input on the highest-number Logic3 is set to link, it will use the output of Logic0
 * If you need to link input to logic block other than block N+1, or if you need feedback output from the an odd-numbered logic block, use the event system.
 * Not all pin inputs are available on all parts (see table above).
 The event system can be used to bring in input from other pins.